 The town Trail helps to celebrate Nottingham’s new role as UNESCO City of Literature, as it brings famous local Literature to a younger audience.

 Children will understand how Nottingham has inspired writers like Lord Byron, Allan Sillitoe, D.H.
 Lawrence and Charles Dickens to write about Nottingham in their work.

-The Trail around is also an adventure through Local History and looks at how real human stories, born of streets, have become part of the folk memory in legends, sayings and urban myths.
-They will also come across famous and infamous characters of Nottingham past.
+The Trail is also an adventure through Local History.
+As children come across famous and infamous characters of Nottingham past, they will look at how real human stories, born of the streets, have become part of the folk memory in legends, sayings and urban myths.

-With fun exploration and discussions to stimulate lateral thinking, children themselves will be inspired by that which surrounds them.
-They will be encouraged to relate to it, to ask questions and to use their imaginations.
+With fun exploration and discussions to stimulate lateral thinking, children will be inspired by that which surrounds them.
+They will be encouraged to relate to it and to ask questions as they exercise their imaginations.

-This will support work in the classroom and help kids put pen to paper, write their own stories and express themselves.
+This will support work in the classroom and help kids put pen to paper, express themselves and write their own stories.
 Cross curricular in nature, it will deliver aspects of the National Cirriculum on the local stage.

 Choose your own Host!

 This Trail can be led by Robin Hood or by Ezekial Bone depending on your areas of study.
 As ‘Robin Hood’, there could be more emphasis on the legend.
 As Ezekial Bone, the emphasis would be on the City with Robin Hood being one of many stories.
 Bespoke service offered!